4. Observing learning

 Figure 24: 4Moods Axis system

 In terms of language, the ‘Mood’ in the lower right part of this figure requires our attention.
 This ‘Mood’ has the highest energy (Heavy + busy).
 In this Mood, you talk loudly and there is a chance that you will use coarse language.
 If you fight out a conflict with a student in an angry manner, you are in this energy state.
-If either you or the student uses foul language in the heat of a conflict, separation occurs.
-That removal is difficult to resolve after the conflict.
-The advice is to continue to pay attention to your own energy and language in a potential conflict as well as that of your student.
+If either you or the student uses foul language in the heat of a conflict, separation occurs which is difficult to resolve after the conflict.
+The advice is to continue paying attention to your own energy and language in a potential conflict as well as that of your student.
 That way you stay in touch with each other and finding a solution is easier.

 5. Observing in different approaches to teaching